- Documents et informations d'appui

 ECHA does not accept any liability with regard to the contents of this web page.
 In order to correct any errors or inaccuracies that may appear in the text or if otherwise necessary, ECHA is entitled to modify or revise the information at any time.

-Please note that the above mentioned information applies only in the context of the pre-submission information sessions.
+Please note that the above mentioned information applies only in the context of the teleconference based information sessions.
 It does not create or alter any existing rights or obligations as set out in the Treaty on the Functioning of the European Union, the REACH or the Fee Regulations as amended.
 Nor does it alter the relevant Commission's interpretative notices or ECHA guidance documents.

 Request a pre-submission information session no later than eights months before the planned submission of your application.